Conor Lawless

 About Me

 I am a freelance scientific computing consultant.
-I’d really like to help you with any computational projects.
-My background is in engineering and applied maths and I have a great deal of experience with data science, statistics and programming.
+My background is in engineering and applied maths and I have a great deal of experience with data science, statistics and programming, particularly applied to problems in biology.

 Topics I could help you with include data visualisation, statistical and mathematical modelling, dynamic simulation and image analysis.
 Please drop me a line or give me a call on +44 (0)7398 748 247 if you’d like to discuss how I could contribute to your project.
-I can also be found on twitter, linkedin, google+ and github.
+I can also be found on linkedin and github.

 Previous experience

-I have more than 15 years of experience working alongside experimental biologists within the Institute for Cellular and Molecular Biosciences at Newcastle University, UK and at Rothamsted Research, Harpenden, UK.
+I have a lot of experience of working alongside experimental biologists and clinicians at Newcastle University medical school and at Rothamsted Research, Harpenden, UK.

 Computational biology

-I have worked on a wide range of biological topics, including modelling molecular-level and cell-level disease processes in human tissues, predicting the effect of climate change on plant growth and crop yield, robot-assisted high-throughput analysis of the growth rate of genetically modified microbial cultures, quantification of genetic interactions on a genome-wide scale and genome sequencing.
+I have worked on a wide range of biological topics, including modelling molecular-level and cell-level disease processes in human tissues, predicting the effect of climate change on plant growth and crop yield, robot-assisted high-throughput analysis of the growth rate of genetically modified microbial cultures, quantification of genetic interactions on a genome-wide scale, genome sequencing and single-cell analysis.

 Computing

-My work as a research scientist has involved tackling a wide range of interesting technical problems: automated high-throughput image analysis, distributed high-performance computing (including cloud computing), interactive visualisation & exploration of large datasets, Bayesian inference for large, hierarchical models, optimisation and dynamic simulation programming.
+My work as a research scientist has involved tackling a wide range of interesting technical problems: automated high-throughput image analysis, distributed high-performance computing (including cloud computing), interactive visualisation & exploration of large datasets, Bayesian inference for large, hierarchical models, optimisation, dynamic simulation programming and machine learning driven image analysis.
 Mostly, I program in Python, R, Haskell, Julia and C++.

 Technical writing